h3sam/js-notes/JSON.md

 - the object is the JSON object that we have and want to stringify
 - the replacer is a function that goes through all the key:value pairs **recursively** and usually is used for filtering out specific keys or values.
 ### Replacer function gimmicks
+> [!WARNING]
-- [!] this method has a very niche specification and that is it references to the whole object with an empty string key, that has the whole object.
+>  this method has a very niche specification and that is it references to the whole object with an empty string key, that has the whole object.

 ```js
 let room = {
   number: 23